HydroModPy/HydroModPy/examples/mesh_viewer/sample_bundle/README.md

 This directory is a tiny self-contained mesh bundle shipped with the standalone mesh viewer examples.

-It exists so that `python mesh/run_visualization.py` works out of the box in a repository layout where:
+It exists so that `python -m mesh_bundle_viewer` works out of the box in a repository layout where:

-- `mesh/` contains only the standalone viewer code
+- `mesh_bundle_viewer/` contains only the standalone viewer code
 - `examples/mesh_viewer/` contains example TOML files and sample data
 - `outputs/mesh_viewer/` receives generated figures and summaries